Skip to main content

 The exemptions are:

-1. If providing the information requested will place the data subject, a child or other adult in (or at risk of) serious harm to their mental or physical health;
+1. If providing the information requested will place the data subject, a child or other adult in danger or at risk of serious harm to their mental or physical health;

 2. If the information is child abuse data, it would not be in the best interests of the data subject;

-3. If a court has ordered the information not to be disclosed;
+3. If a court has ordered that the information should not be disclosed;

-4. Where a person with capacity provided the information to you with the expectation it would not be disclosed, or if they expressly indicated this (i.e. they did not consent);
+4. Where a data subject with capacity provided the information to you in confidence with the expectation it would not be disclosed, or if they expressly indicated this (i.e. they did not consent);

 5. Where the information contains the identity or personal information of another data subject, that other person has capacity and has not consented to their information being shared, and it would not be possible to remove or disguise their data from the information (e.g. by blocking out or removing those details);